Heavy Rain through Tuesday; Flooding Possible

 Remember, don't ever attempt to cross a water covered roadway, just turn around.
 More people die from flooding each year than from severe storms.

-Rainfall totals will range from 1" to 2" across the area on Sunday alone, but additional rain on Monday and Tuesday will bring storm totals up to 2" to 4", with locally higher amounts possible.
+Rainfall totals so far are up to 2" to 4", with locally higher amounts.
 We are still in a drought, so this rain is needed.

 The WFMY News 2 Storm Team will keep you updated as necessary.
-Please keep it with Meteorologist Terran Kirksey this weekend on-air and online on his Facebook page.
+Please keep up with the weather by watching WFMY News 2 on-air and by following our meteorologists on Facebook & Twitter.

+The Associated Press reported Duke Energy had more than 59,000 customers without electricity Monday.
+More than 48,000 of those customers were in Charlotte.
+Other significant outages were reported in neighboring Cabarrus County and in the Winston-Salem area.

+A flood watch was in effect for most of the state.
+The watch is in effect for some of the state until Monday night and in other areas until early Tuesday.

 Copyright 2017 WFMY